MarketSquare/robotframeworkguides/website/docs/about/about_us.md

 ---
 sidebar_position: 1
-sidebar_label: About Us
+sidebar_label: About RF Guides
-title: About Us
+title: About RF Guides
 ---

 ## Who we are